Yellow Girl Lode claim

 Yellow Girl lode Layout of claim

-This is a shot looking West from the furthest East shaft on the Yellow Girl vein showing a portion of the second shaft's pile.
-This is the largest pile from the 3 piles on the claim.
+This is a shot looking West from the middle shaft on the Yellow Girl claim showing a portion of the West shaft's pile.
+The middle shaft has the largest pile from the 3 piles on the claim from this particular vein.

 This picture was taken in the spring when snow is melting and this shaft at this time is water-filled.
 Shaft at the South West part of the claim.
 This shaft is of unknown depth.
 These miners were playing for keeps as this shaft has been timbered.
 That was a lot of work to do back then.
 I believe that this could have been the "Pet mine"

-This is a shot I took of the Golden Age from on the Yellow Girl Lode.
+This is a shot I took of the Golden Age mine from on the Yellow Girl Lode.
 The Golden Age was the biggest producer and most famous mine in the Central mining district (Jamestown area).
 The December Mine is slightly downhill and far right in the picture.
-Though not as rich as the Golden Age, it was said that even the lowest grade ore (on the December) averaged 3.88 Ounces/ Ton in today's numbers.
+Though not as rich as the Golden Age, it was said that even the lowest grade ore (on the December) averaged 3.88 Ounces/ Ton.

 The Yellow Girl lode claim BLM# CMC287438: Located in Township 2N Range 71W Sec.
 17, Sec.
 20 6th P.M.:

 The Central Mining district has been written about extensively by a few different publications.
 In 1882, it was written by Thomas H. Nolland.
 He said in the foreward "The district produces the richest gold and silver ore found in the world ; ores worth as high as $200,000 per ton." (old price @ $20/ oz)

 Most of my research, both on the ground and in books shows that there are 2 types of gold ores present in this district.
 Telluride ores dominate most of the district, but pyretic gold ores are also abundant.
 The oxides usually run from